Bealby/lisa-fairfield/README.md

 - The Website was tested for usability on tablets and a variety of mobiles, including iPhone and Samsung.
-The results were satifying and accomplished the UX goal fort smaller devices.
+The results were satifying and accomplished the UX goal for smaller devices.

 #### User Testing